I Dream of Jesus

 "I Dream of Jesus" is the second episode in the seventh season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on October 5, 2008.
-In the episode, Peter finds Jesus Christ (voiced by Alec Sulkin) working at a record shop and convinces him to make his second coming.
+The episode makes prominent use of the song "Surfin' Bird" by the Trashmen and features Peter finding Jesus Christ, voiced by Alec Sulkin, working at a record shop and convincing him to make his second coming.
 Directed by Mike Kim and written by Brian Scully, the title of the episode refers to the television series I Dream of Jeannie.
-The episode makes prominent use of the song "Surfin' Bird" by the Trashmen.
 The episode guest starred Chris Cox, Ike Barinholtz, Amanda MacDonald, Niecy Nash, Sulkin and Paris and Perez Hilton.

 The episode received mixed reviews from critics, with the more negative reviews going to the portrayal of Jesus, while the positive reviews went to the "Surfin' Bird" plot.
 According to Nielsen Media Research, "I Dream of Jesus" was Fox's most-watched program the evening it first aired, with 8.4 million views.
 Seth MacFarlane was nominated for the Primetime Emmy Award for Outstanding Voice-Over Performance and the Annie Award for his role as Peter Griffin in this episode.
 This was one of three episodes (along with "Road to Germany" and "Family Gay") submitted the year Family Guy was nominated for the "Outstanding Comedy Series".